 University of Baltimore

 University of Baltimore provides a BS in Business Administration (BSBA) with a specialization in accounting.
-Students will be able to complete internships and learn about core concepts in financial reporting, cost accounting and income taxes.
-The university has a MS in Accounting and Business Advisory Services.
+Students will be able to complete internships and learn about core concepts in financial reporting, cost accounting, and income taxes.
+The university has an MS in Accounting and Business Advisory Services.
 The grad program will prepare students for CPA licensure, and students will learn about business and accounting principles.

 University of Maryland - Baltimore County

 University of Maryland - Baltimore County has an accounting certificate program that will prepare students for CPA licensure.
 Students will learn about economics, business, and accounting.
 The university also has a certificate program in management accounting.
 The program is designed for students who want to become eligible for the Certified Management Accountant (CMA) exam.
 The program will provide instruction on financial planning and control.

 University of Maryland - College Park offers a BS in Accounting, and students can specialize in public accounting.
 Courses include auditing theory, accounting systems, and taxation.
 The Master of Business Administration (MBA) program has a concentration in accounting, which can help students qualify for the CPA exam.
 The MS in Business Accounting program covers topics in internal audits, managerial accounting and fraud prevention.
 The accounting PhD program requires students to complete seminars, independent studies, and a dissertation.

 The U.S. Bureau of Labor Statistics explains that most states require Certified Public Accountant (CPA) exam applicants to complete 150 college semester hours.
 Those who want to take the Maryland CPA exam need to have an accredited bachelor's degree and complete 120 semester hours of coursework.
 After passing the exam, Maryland accountants will have to complete 150 hours of coursework to receive the actual CPA license.